Professor Effie Law

 University students can learn JAVA programming via one of Effie’s games.
 And now, she aims to develop serious games with immersive technologies for training nurses, surgeons and physicians how to do their tasks.

-A trailblazer, Effie was the first female Professor to be appointed to the Department of Informatics.
+A trailblazer, Effie was the first female Professor to be appointed to Computing at Leicester.